| How to fully de-restrict a 1993-2001 Honda NSR125R

 uncliping the plastic clip (figure 3) now pivot the tray towards the

-4) Remove the small hose (figure 4) attached to the left side of the carb (facing
+headstock giving you room to work on the carb.4) Remove the small hose (figure 4) attached to the left side of the carb (facing

 the way the bike is facing) and undo the circlip holding the carb onto the